colortheory42/blue_yellow/README.md

-# 🟦🟨 Blue & Yellow Backrooms --- Pygame Engine
+# 🟦🟨 Blue & Yellow Backrooms

 **Blue & Yellow Backrooms** is a minimal, atmospheric exploration environment where the player navigates repeating geometry and surreal